ChaddPortwine/AppsScript-CLASP/README.md

  ## THE PROCESS
  Here are the setup steps from the `claps` GitHub repo. https://github.com/google/clasp/blob/master/docs/run.md#setup-instructions
+ ## LOGIN TWICE
+ If you `clasp logout`, you will need to login twice, both globally and locally.
+ ### CLASP GLOBAL LOGIN
+ `clasp login` - Authenticate globally in the browser
+ ### CLASP LOCAL LOGIN
+ `clasp login --creds creds.json` - Authenticate locally with the `.json` credentials file downloaded from  GCP, and then login in the browser.

  ## KEEPING SECRETS
  Setting up the Apps Script API requires a *global* login step.
 The credential `.json` file downloaded from GCP is used, `clasp login --cred cred.json`. **Do not check this file into source control**.
 Instead, delete the file which can be downloaded again when needed.